k2controls/piRover01/sp1m/w05/index.md

 ### [piRover01](../../) - [Sprint 1](../) - Week 05

-This is the end of Sprint 1.
-The Project 01 is due this week.
-During session 1 we'll review blink and beep code as well as review Project 01 requirements.
-There is no class session during Session 2.
-This class time is allocated to completing the Project 01 coding and related video.
-You also complete the Sprint 1 Retrospective, and posting any technical debt from Sprint 1.
-Separate assignment links are provided on the Moodle page.
+This is the end of Sprint 1. ~~The Project 01 is due this week.~~ During session 1 we'll review blink and beep code as well as review Project 01 requirements.
+Session 2 is for makeup and review.
+See notes below.

 **Session 1**
+- Create week05 folder.
+Copy week04 files to week05
 - [Blink with VS Code](../../lessons/22/piRoverBlink.pdf){:target='_blank'} - Review
   - Review use of hardware manual
   - Review use of debugger and single step
-  - blink.py, beep.py, blink_beep.py - code review
+  - blink.py - code review

-- **Project 1**
-  - Create a stop light simulation using the RGB LED provided in the piRover.
-This is a final assessment for Sprint 1.
-Do your own work and do not get assistance.
-    - Research typical timing for a stop light red, green, amber sequence.
-    - Research RGB colors.
-How do you create amber with RGB?
-    - Use Yahboom resources to determine GPIO pins associated with red, green, and blue LEDs.
-    - Create p01_traffic_light.py file in your week05 folder.
-Use blink and beep code from the prior week as a guide.
+  - beep.py - use documentation to transform blink into beep
-    - Run your solution and test.
+  - blink_beep.py - combine beeping and blinking!
-    - Set a breakpoint at the start of the program and single step the execution.
-See prior session videos for assistance.
-    - Create a P01 video of your solution.
-The use of Zoom video is preferred due to screen sharing capability.
-      - Use your video camera to show the code running and stop light sequence.
-      - Set a break point and run the code again.
-Use screen share feature to show the code being single-stepped through the light cycle.
-      - Zip your code and submit to the P01 link.
-Include your video as either a file or a link.
-Test your video link to verify that is functions (private window).
+    - video demo required
+- Submitting code files using your Google Drive folder

 **Session 2**
-- **No class session**
-- Class session reserved for the following.
-See Moodle assignment links.
-  - P01 coding and video creation
-  - Technical Debt
-  - Retrospectives
+- Sprint 1 assessment is during class time on Monday (Week 06).
+The requirements are listed below.
+- If you have completed your sprint 1 work including this week's coding and are prepared for next week's assessment, then Session 2 attendance is optional.
+- All Sprint 1 technical debt must be submit by the end of this week (Week 05).
+No late credit is available after.
+See the Debt01 link.
+- If you have debt, issues, blockers, or wish to review procedures or coding then you must attend session 2.

+> #### Sprint 1 In-class Assessment Requirements:
+> 1. Access your remote desktop.
+> 2. Open and use VS Code to write and run code.
+> 3. Refer to prior code examples.
+Copy code and duplicate patterns.
+> 4. Reference documents and class notes to determine GPIO pins.
+> 5. Take a screen capture of your code window.
+> 6. Zip your code along with screen capture and submit to Moodle.

 ---

 ### Assignments
-**W05** Assignments - This is an assessment week.
-Complete Project 1 along with retrospective and any technical debt.
-Refer to class notes on completing debt and retrospective.
+- **W04** Assignments - Zip assignment files specified in the following activities and submit to the link below
+  - **ColorLED.py**
+  - **blink.py**
-- **P01**
+  - **beep.py**
-- **Retro01**
+  - **blink_beep.py**
-- **Debt01**
+  - **blink_beep video**